sebbo2002/pyatv-mqtt-bridge/README.md

 MQTT Bridge allows you to remote control your Apple TV using the MQTT protocol.
 For many home automation systems, for example, this protocol is supported, so Apple TV can be integrated into your existing automation system.
-In addition to simulating key presses, you can also query the current state of Apple TV (pyatv push_notifications).
+In addition to simulating key presses, you can also query the current state of Apple TV.

 ## ☁ Installation

-Before you use this module you need to install `pyatv` and `unbuffer`.
+Before you use this module you need to install `pyatv`.
 See FAQ section for installation tips.

 To install the javascript module via npm run: